bracke/casetracking/Iteration1/01-Codespike-authentication.md

   - Adapt test prototype to use Ember-fire.

 ### Success Criteria
-- Successfull login/authentication with Firewire API in test prototyxpe.
+- Successfull login/authentication with Firewire API in test prototype.